 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

 b.
-How do the 5-year survival rate and life expectancy of persons eligible for lung cancer screening in the United States (based on USPSTF recommendations or NLST criteria) compare with those of NLST participants?
+How do the 5-year survival rate and life expectancy of persons eligible for lung cancer screening in the United States (based on NLST criteria or USPSTF recommendations) compare with those of NLST participants?

 c.
-Are the settings and health care providers in lung cancer screening trials (e.g., NLST) that reported a reduction in all-cause or lung cancer mortality representative of U.S. health care settings and health care providers?
+Are the settings and providers in randomized, controlled trials of lung cancer screening (e.g., NLST) that reported a reduction in all-cause or lung cancer mortality representative of U.S. health care settings and providers?

-3. Does screening for lung cancer with low-dose CT have unintended benefits from detection of incidental findings (e.g., coronary artery calcium score, chronic obstructive pulmonary disease, or extrapulmonary nodules) leading to interventions that improve health outcomes?
+3. Does screening for lung cancer with LDCT have unintended benefits from detecting incidental findings (e.g., coronary artery calcium, chronic obstructive pulmonary disease, or extrapulmonary nodules) leading to interventions that improve health outcomes?

 |Populations||KQs 1–5, 8: Asymptomatic adults (age ≥18 years)